-To achieve healthy communities and a sustainable city region there needs to be a balance between nature and human development.
+To achieve healthy communities and sustainable city regions there needs to be a balance between nature and human development.
 A truly functional, sustainable, livable and healthy city region integrates and complements the natural environment.
-This reduces the environmental impact while also helping to promote physical activity, psychological wellbeing and healthier outcomes for all community members.
+This reduces the environmental impact while also helping to promote physical activity, psychological well-being and healthier outcomes for all community members.